 When Jim Stewart finally ceded and allowed the driver into the building to sing briefly, a cappella, the driver pounced on the opportunity.
 He began with the one song that was dear to him, the one he and his wife had composed together.

-By the time he reached his third note, Jim Stewart ran out to retrieve the departing musician.
-Come back, because you have to hear this and we need to cut the single, now.
-The band returned, and the very evening when he was introduced to the recording studio as a driver to a different musician, Otis would cut what would become a hallmark of his inimitable voice.
+By the time he reached his third note, Jim Stewart ran out to retrieve the departing studio musician.
+Come back.
+You have to hear this and we need to cut the single, now.
+The band returned, and that very evening they cut what would become a hallmark of the driver’s enduring voice.